openedx/edx-documentation/en_us/course_authors/source/building_course/course_files.rst

    * - **Type**
      - **File Types Include**
    * - Images

-     - .gif, ,ico, .jpg, .jpeg, .png, .tif, .tiff.
+     - .gif, ,ico, .jpg, .jpeg, .png, .tif, or .tiff
    * - Documents
-     - .pdf, .txt, MS Office and Open Office documents, presentations, or spreadsheets.
+     - .pdf, .txt, Microsoft Office and Open Office documents, presentations, or spreadsheets
    * - Other
-     - Files not included in the other types, such as .html, .js, .sjson.
+     - Files not included in the other types, such as .html, .js, or .sjson

 To filter the list of files by type: